-In the software menu, Chip (in socket) MFG (manufacturer) ID and DATA (in software) ID must be identical if your target device is valid .
+In the software menu, Chip (in socket) MFG (manufacturer) ID and DATA (in software) ID must be identical to check if your target device is valid.

-If it does not, check the socket with your device if you use NON-Standard (DIP) device or use test other devices in case the first device may be defective.
+If it is not, check the socket with your device if you use NON-Standard (DIP) device or use Test Other Devices in case the first device may be defective.
 This ID check must be passed before further operation on your device.